Reliability-Aware ETF Tail-Risk Monitoring: Experimental Design

 We evaluate the framework from predictive and operational perspectives.
 Predictive performance is assessed by empirical breach rate, defined as the fraction of cases in which the realized return falls below the corresponding VaR threshold, the Kupiec likelihood-ratio test for unconditional coverage \cite{kupiec1995var}, and pinball loss \cite{fissler2016higher}.
 We report these metrics for the unconstrained model output, the proposed service output (Safe VaR), and the baseline benchmarks, emphasizing unconditional reliability and operational robustness rather than a full set of dynamic backtests.

 We also examine stress-period reliability, performance across the low and elevated uncertainty states defined in Subsubsection~\ref{subsubsec:uncertainty_Scoring}, cross-asset stability through ETF-level breach-rate comparisons, and operational behavior through alert frequencies and output availability.
-Stress periods are defined as dates in the prediction sample for which the VIX is at or above the 80th percentile of the pooled VIX distribution.
+Stress periods are defined as dates for which the VIX is at or above the 80th percentile of the pooled VIX distribution, independently of model outcomes.